-Foods that have vitamin D include milk, some fortified soy beverages (check the label), fortified 100% orange juice, salmon, sardines, trout and herring.
+Foods that have vitamin D include milk, some fortified soy, rice, and almond beverages (check the label), fortified 100% orange juice, salmon, tuna.
 It's difficult to get enough vitamin D, so it is recommended that all adults over the age of 50 take a vitamin D supplement.

 Many supplements have both vitamin D and calcium.
 Talk to your doctor or pharmacist to find a supplement that is right for you.